larseggert/moderation/draft-ecahc-moderation.md

 individual participants SHOULD also alert the team to disruptive behavior they observe.
 Participants should be able to contact the moderator team in ways that are, ideally, integrated into the various participation channels the IETF offers.
+It is not expected that the moderator team will be monitoring every IETF channel, but rather that participants will proactively flag concerns about disruptive behavior to the moderator team.

 {:aside}
 > TODO: Decide whether chairs and list admins should retain the